FTB Publication 1016 Real Estate Withholding Guidelines Revised: 11/2023

 Partial or Full Withholding Exemptions

-You may qualify for a partial or full exemption if you meet one of the criteria we outline in the sections below:
+You may qualify for a partial or full exemption if you meet one of the criteria outlined as follows:

 Simultaneous or Deferred Like-Kind (1031) Exchange